 Read documents in electronic form when possible – You can avoid excessive printing by reading your documents on your computer or mobile device.

-Store documents in Google Drive or Sakai – Instead of keeping paper copies of your documents, store them in Google Drive or Sakai.
+Store documents in Google Drive – Instead of keeping paper copies of your documents, store them in Google Drive.
 You can also easily share documents with others and access your documents online anywhere that you have an Internet connection.

 Only print final copies – By reviewing and editing your drafts in their electronic formats you can save paper by only printing the final copy.